 Other benefits of integrating your phone system and CRM include:

-Happier customers– Getting calls to the right place first time and self-service automation options will make the experience quick and painless for customer, which will help to increase satisfaction and loyalty.
+- Happier customers– Getting calls to the right place first time and self-service automation options will make the experience quick and painless for customers, which will help to increase satisfaction and loyalty.

 What should you consider when integrating your Phone System and CRM?